sebastian-sampayo/Path-Planning-Project-Udacity/README.md

 ![Software Architecture][arch]

 Basically, the simulator sends sensor data of the ego vehicle and the surrounding environment.
 With this in mind, I model the road with the kinematic state of each vehicle sensed and predict how this is going to change in the near future using a kinematic model.
 Based on that, the behavior model loops over several goal points and generates trajectories.
-For each trajectory, it calculates a cost, which represents how safe it is.
+For each trajectory, it calculates a cost, which represents how safe it is (including max-jerk penalization, max-speed, collision detection, etc).
 The best one is sent back to the simulator.
 Most of the core logic is coded in the method `Behavior::UpdateState()`, in the file `behavior.cpp`.

 ## UML